google-research/language/language/totto/README.md

 ## Visualizing sample data

 To help understand the dataset, you can find a sample of the train and dev sets in the `sample/` folder.
-We additionaly provide the `create_table_to_text_html.py` script that visualizes an example, the output of which you can also find in the `sample/` folder.
+We additionally provide the `create_table_to_text_html.py` script that visualizes an example, the output of which you can also find in the `sample/` folder.

 ```
 python3 -m language.totto.create_table_to_text_html --input_path="language/totto/sample/train_sample.jsonl" --output_dir="."